 Unfortunately, the mutinous troops of Charles V, Holy Roman Emperor, sacked Rome in 1527 and looted and destroyed these tapestries.

-7 of the cartoons of these tapestries, known as the “Raphael Cartoons,” are part of the British Royal Collection since 1865 and on public display at the Victoria and Albert Museum in London
+7 of the cartoons of these tapestries, known as the “Raphael Cartoons,” are part of the British Royal Collection since 1865 and are on public display at the Victoria and Albert Museum in London

 7. Michelangelo’s scaffold was originally supposed to fly in the air

 So how did Michelangelo manage to paint the ceiling of the chapel?
 After all, the chapel has a length of 40 meters (131 feet) and a width of 13 meters (43 feet), which means he painted a total of 460 square meters (5,000 square feet) between 1508 and 1512.

 The answer is that he used a scaffold to reach the ceiling, but not the original ones proposed by Donato Bramante, the original architect of St. Peter’s Basilica.